Skip to main content

 Adjusted R²

-Prevents inflated scores when many factors are enabled with few employees
+Prevents inflated scores when many factors are enabled with a small employee population

 p-value